 Intro to Theory of Computation (CS 373): Spring 2008, Fall 2007, Spring 2007, Fall 2006, Spring 2006.

 In the following table, colored items happen every week.
 Uncolored items happen only some weeks but not others.
-Because of the kids, I'm on an early schedule: typically at Siebel by 8:30, often gone late afternoon.
+Because of my kids, I'm on an early schedule: typically at Siebel by 8:30, often gone late afternoon.
 Pink times towards the end of the day often involve child transport, so might be freeable with advance notice.

 |9:30-10||CS173 lecture||CS173 lecture|